divbatra/dbloganalyzer/README.md

 The script includes error handling mechanisms that log issues at various stages of the process.
 If an error occurs during log analysis or Generative AI inference, the function will return a detailed error message.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.